Follow these Registration Enrollment Steps in this order for successful registration and beginning of your semester/term.

 - Ask the instructor if there's still an open seat in the class for you.
 If yes, instructor can grant an add authorization for you to register in Self-Service.

 - Once a class fills its seats to the limit, a waitlist is created.
 Although you may see an open seat - you may only add yourself to the waitlist.

-- As seats become available, students WHO ARE ELIGIBLE FOR THE CLASS will be rolled automatically into the open seats.
+- As seats become available, students WHO ARE ELIGIBLE FO R THE CLASS will be rolled automatically into the open seats.
 An email will be sent to you when this happens.
-You have three days to pay.
-Failure to pay on time causes you to lose the class and your place on the waitlist.
+You have two days to pay.
+Failure to pay on time may cause you to lose the class and your place on the waitlist.

 - It is your responsibility to check your email every day to see if you have been moved from the waitlist into an open seat.

-- Once the semester/session starts, the movement off the waitlist stops.
-However, students wait listed for the late-starting classes will continue to be rolled into open seats (after the second week of the semester).
+- Once the term starts, the movement off the waitlist stops.
+However, students wait listed for the late-starting classes will continue to be rolled into open seats.

 NOTE - YOUR NAME WILL REMAIN ON THE WAITLIST AND NEVER ROLL INTO AN OPEN SEAT IF: